Catasterphe/Catasterphe/README.md

 ## About Me

-I am a transgender programmer 🏳️‍⚧️, and my pronouns are [she/they](https://en.pronouns.page/she%26they). exploring C#, learning C++, etc. whatever they say developers do?
-I started with Lua, specifically in Roblox Studio, funny. right?
-Programming errors are like my own little horror story, until I realize my code is just missing a semicolon.
+I am a transgender programmer 🏳️‍⚧️, and my pronouns are [she/they](https://en.pronouns.page/she%26they). exploring C#, learning [Go](https://go.dev/), etc. whatever they say developers do?
+I started with Lua, specifically in Roblox Studio, and fell in love with the concept of Programming and solving problems.
+Errors are like a short horror story, until I realize my code is just missing a semicolon.

 ## Current Endeavors